Hacker0x01/docs.hackerone.com/docs/programs/freshdesk-integration.md

 id: "programs/freshdesk-integration"
 ---

-With Freshdesk integration, HackerOne makes it easy for you to track Freshdesk issues as references on HackerOne.
+With the Freshdesk integration, HackerOne makes it easy for you to track Freshdesk issues as references on HackerOne.

-In order to configure Freshdesk integrations for your program, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the Freshdesk integrations for your program, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 - Base URI of the Freshdesk instance (e.g. https://company.freshdesk.com/)
 - ID of the requester (requester_id) who should be listed as the requester of all tickets (an integer)